 Aaron was the co-director of The Miracle Project pilot program with Elaine Hall, and has directed The Miracle Project New York’s inclusive theatre and music programming at the 92nd Street Y, Rebecca School, and Educational Alliance among many other leading schools, arts, and performance institutions.

-Aaron has spoken nationally at the Arts in Education Roundtable, The Voice Foundation, Museum Access Consortium, and ICDL, and is the published author of several articles and journals focused on changing the stigmas surrounding disability.
-He is currently directing the film Ken and Alex (Big Daddy Autism) about the unconditional love of a father and his non speaking son on the autism spectrum living in NYC.
+Aaron has presented nationally at the United Nations, NYC Department of Education, NYU Forum on Educational Theater, Wonderplay, Arts in Education Roundtable, The Voice Foundation, Museum Access Consortium, and ICDL, among many others – and is the published author of several books, articles and journals focused on changing the stigmas surrounding disability.
+He is currently directing the documentary film Ken and Alex (Big Daddy Autism) about the unconditional love of a father and his non-speaking son on the autism spectrum living in NYC.